 Sheen: Wondering if I care... still wondering...
 NO!

-Averted in The Venture Brothers "The Incredible Mr. Brisby".
+- Averted in The Venture Bros.
+"The Incredible Mr. Brisby".
 A group called the Orange County Liberation Front try to overthrow obvious Walt Disney parody, Roy Brisby and his empire using Bizzy Bee beanies taken from Brisby's laboratories intended for mind control and using them on the Venture brothers, Hank and Dean, as test subjects.
 As the battle erupts between the soldiers and the bee-suit workers, the hypnotized boys prepare to attack Brock.
 Instead of appealing to them, Brock threatens them: "You don't want to shoot me, boys.
 You know me.
 You know what I'll do to you if you do."
 It works, as the boys' mind control is momentarily overridden by pure terror, long enough for Brock to lightly bash their heads together and remove the caps.

-Subverted in The Spectacular Spider Man.
+- Subverted in The Spectacular Spider-Man.
 The son of Dr. Connors aka The Lizard tries to get through to his rampagin mutated father.
 There's a flicker of recognition and hesitation in Lizard's eyes, and then it attempts to bite the kid's head off.

-In the Ultimate Spider-Man episode "The Sinister Six" Peter tries this on the Lizard.
+- In the Ultimate Spider-Man episode "The Sinister Six" Peter tries this on the Lizard.
 It actually works and the Lizard reverts back to Connors.
 Unfortunately Doc Ock steps in to turn him into the Lizard again, and it doesn't work a second time.
 This trope appears again in "The Man-Wolf" with...well, the Man-Wolf.
 It happens twice in the episode.

-In Jackie Chan Adventures, Jade tries doing this to her dog, Scruffy, after if has been possessed by the mask of an evil Oni warrior, to the point of tears.
+- In Jackie Chan Adventures, Jade tries doing this to her dog, Scruffy, after if has been possessed by the mask of an evil Oni warrior, to the point of tears.
 It doesn't work, but Jackie and her team of animals (who were given powers by the defeated dragon demon Shendu's talismans) and a stuffed animal (also given life by the talismans) save her before Scruffy kills her.

-Played straight when Jade's same age friend, Paco, puts on another Oni warrior mask so that he can be scary for Halloween.
+- Played straight when Jade's same age friend, Paco, puts on another Oni warrior mask so that he can be scary for Halloween.
 The mask's evil slowly takes over him until he was willing to beat up his own wrestling idol, El Toro.
-On the edge of defeat, El Toro convinces him to remove his mask after he removes his own (which he and Paco agreed he would never do out of pride) and brings him back to his senses enough to fight off the demon's influence (in a rather comical, Jim Carry like fashion) and use Uncle's potion to remove it.
+On the edge of defeat, El Toro convinces him to remove his mask after he removes his own (which he and Paco agreed he would never do out of pride) and brings him back to his senses enough to fight off the demon's influence (in a rather comical, Jim Carrey like fashion) and use Uncle's potion to remove it.

-Subverted in Buzz Lightyear Of Star Command when a villain uses a stolen, personality-swapping helmet on Booster.
+- Subverted in Buzz Lightyear of Star Command when a villain uses a stolen, personality-swapping helmet on Booster.
 During the fight, Booster reveals that the helmet did not work on him, due to Bizarre Alien Biology: he has two brains, and his personality is stored in his "bottom brain."
 Booster is a comic relief character, after all.

-Comically subverted in Tiny Toon Adventures, where Babs tries to convince a mind-controlled chimera-ish monster, who's obeyed into lowering her and her friends into a vat of goop that will mutate them into a monster like him, into remembering the good times together, which prompts a look of anger as she had spent the entire episode beating him up despite his Anguished Declarations of Love.
+- Comically subverted in Tiny Toon Adventures, where Babs tries to convince a mind-controlled chimera-ish monster, who's obeyed into lowering her and her friends into a vat of goop that will mutate them into a monster like him, into remembering the good times together, which prompts a look of anger as she had spent the entire episode beating him up despite his Anguished Declarations of Love.
 It's finally played straight when she admits that she loves him and releases him from his mind-control.

-In Codename Kids Next Door Numbuh 5 tries this on Numbuh 1 when he is turned into a Spanky-Happy Vampire.
+- In Codename: Kids Next Door Numbuh 5 tries this on Numbuh 1 when he is turned into a Spanky-Happy Vampire.
 Sadly, it fails.

 - In the Futurama movie "Bender's Big Score", Bender is subject to this while under the power of the mind-control virus, under an order to kill his best friend Fry.
 He is only partly successful - still, at least it shows how much he cares about Fry.

 Bender: Must obey orders.
 Ohhhhh.
 Mustn't kill friend!!
 Ohhhhhh!
 Badly want to urinate!!!!! [monotone] Entering auto destruct sequence. [normal] Awww crap, I hate auto destruct sequence! [monotone] Explosion in 7, 6-